lichess-org/lila-openingexplorer/README.md

 for each player, and no more than `--indexers` (default 16) in total.

 Indexing requests are added to a bounded queue.
-If the queue is full, backpressure is applied to the HTTP request that tried to queue it, eventually discarding the request if it takes longer than a timeout.
+If the queue is full, the indexing request will be ignored.

-Indexing requests are ignored if they are submitted within 60 seconds of the last indexing request for the same player, but it is ok to have multiple concurrent streams watching one indexing process.
+Indexing requests are also ignored if they are submitted within 60 seconds of the last indexing request for the same player, but it is ok to have multiple concurrent streams watching one indexing process.
 Ongoing games are revisited only once every 24 hours.